TIBCOSoftware/mashling-recipes/recipes/kubernetes/mashling-on-kubernetes/README.md

 * A Kubernetes environment (for example minikube)
 * The Mashling CLI

+### Docker
+For this scenario we'll make use of [Docker Hub](https://hub.docker.com) to push the images to so that the Kubernetes cluster can access them.
+To make sure you can push your images to Docker Hub you'll need to:
+* Register at [Docker Hub](https://hub.docker.com/), which is free
+* Log in from your terminal so the Docker client knows where to push images to using `docker login`

+_Note that while this scenario uses Docker Hub, you can also leverage other container registries, including private ones, as long as your Kubernetes cluster is able to connect to it_

+### Minikube
+If you haven’t set up your own Kubernetes cluster yet, you might want to look at [minikube](https://github.com/kubernetes/minikube).
+The team has made an amazing effort to make it super easy to run your own cluster locally with minimal installation effort.
+The [readme](https://github.com/kubernetes/minikube/blob/master/README.md) is an excellent place to get started, including installing your own Kubernetes cluster.
+In this scenario we'll use a few minikube commands:
+* `minikube start` -> Start your minikube cluster
+* `minikube ip` -> Get the public IP address of your cluster

+_All commands are very well documented on the minikube repos_

+### Mashling CLI
+To install the Mashling CLI run `go get -u github.com/TIBCOSoftware/mashling/...`.
+This will install the latest version of the CLI on your machine, including any updates to the underlying dependencies (like [Project Flogo](https://github.com/TIBCOSoftware/flogo))

 ## Preparing the gateway
 The gateway for this scenario is based on the [tunable-rest-gateway](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes/tunable-rest-gateway), but there are a few key differences:
 * There are two triggers, each with their own path